Sl-Sanda-Ru/Sinhala-Dict/README.md

 **Notice:**

-To Use The Bomber Type The Following Commands In Termux:
+To Use The Dictionary Type The Following Commands In Termux:
 ```
 apt update && apt upgrade -y
 apt install git python -y